What Is A Beam?

 In reality, all high-rise buildings are made of fixed beams but the only way of fixing them looks different.

 The 110 stories of the high world trade center building can be considered a fixed beam.
 This may not be seen clearly due to the presence of intermediate columns and beams.

 7. Overhanging Beam

 The overhanging beam is one like a simply supported beam, but it’s one end overhand or extended from support to some distance.

 Generally, every end of the beam is supported by the column.
-In the case of an overhanging beam, one end of a beam supported by a column and the other end is overhang without support.
+In the case of an overhanging beam, one end of a beam is supported by a column and the other end is overhung without support.

 Overhanging beams generally used to make shades or balconies, can vary from 40–120 cm in common residential buildings.